ObinnaTerry/report_generator/README.md

 # Report Generator

-Well, i got tired of connecting to our remote DB and decided to write python program that will automate a lot of the process.
+Well, I got tired of connecting to our remote DB and decided to write python program that will automate a lot of the process.

 This is a desktop app made with python tkinter.
 The idea is to, with a click of a button, connect to a remote DB, run desired SQL script, and copy the output to your local host.
 Want to email the report out?
 Thats also just another button away!